-Do you see now how the covenants progressively build upon one another forming a backbone of sorts to the redemptive storyline?
-God preserved the world through Noah, initiated redemption through Abraham, formed a special people through Israel, promised a shepherd-king through David, and then fulfilled all of his covenantal promises through Jesus.
+Do you notice how the covenants progressively build upon one another, forming a complete redemptive storyline?
+God preserved the world through Noah, initiated redemption through Abraham, established the nation of Israel through Moses, promised an eternal shepherd-king through David, and then fulfilled all of his covenants through Jesus.
 With each covenant, God’s promises and plans to save the world through the seed of the woman become clearer and clearer until we finally see that redemption can only come through King Jesus.

-This wouldn’t be any fun if we didn’t see how the covenants pointed towards and were fulfilled in Jesus.
-That’s the best part!
-The New Testament presents Jesus as the offspring of Abraham who trusted his Father, even to the point of death, and so became a blessing to all nations.
-He is the obedient Israelite who perfectly kept, fulfilled, and thus transcended the law of God.
-He is the royal son of David who inaugurated God’s kingdom in his life, death, and resurrection, and now sits at God’s right hand reigning as shepherd-king over the earth and will continue to reign forever over the new creation.
+The New Testament authors present Jesus as the offspring of Abraham who trusted Yahweh, even to the point of death, and became a blessing to all nations.
+He is the greater Moses, leading us out of bondage, and he is the obedient Israelite who perfectly follows the laws of God.
+He is the royal son of David who inaugurated God’s Kingdom in his life, death, and resurrection, and who now sits at God’s right hand forever reigning as the one true King.

-Think about it—Jesus perfectly succeeded at every point humans failed.
-This makes him the guarantor and mediator of the new and better covenant (see Hebrews 7:22 and 9:15).
-Now people from every nation, tribe, and tongue who are joined to Jesus in faith are part of God’s covenant family and experience the rich blessings of the new covenant.
+Jesus perfectly succeeded at every point where humanity failed.
+He is the guarantor and mediator of the new and better covenant (Heb.
+7:22, 9:15).
+Now people from every nation, tribe, and tongue who trust Jesus can become a part of God’s covenant family.